getify/foi-lang/formalization-work/Foi-Specification.md

 **NOTE:** `&fs` is pick-spreading (§2.12.6) the existing `fs` Tuple into the new re-assigned Tuple. `@` is the identity function (§3.8.1), and `| .. |` is partial application (§3.11) to *capture* the per-iteration `i` via closure.

 Each closure captures the frame in which its iteration ran; that frame is distinct for each iteration.
-This rule is non-negotiable for Foi's loop semantics; it is what makes `~each` compose correctly with closure-bearing bodies.

 ### §2.12 Pick Expressions